Chapter 7: That’s All Right (Mama)

 Some, in the music world, would later make a case That’s Alright (Mama) was the first Rock ‘n’ Roll record.

-From our old farmhouse, Momma was getting me up at 4 a. m. fixing my breakfast and packing my lunch.
-Dale was providing his ’37 Chevy for my 20-minute drive — half on gravel roads — southwest to Amory for my 6 a.m. sign-on.
+From our old farmhouse, Momma got up early to fix my breakfast and pack my lunch.
+Dale was providing his ’37 Chevy without power brakes or steering for my twenty-five-minute drive — half on gravel roads — southwest to Amory for my 6 a.m. sign-on.

 I asked Bro.
 McLeod for his blessing as working on Sunday would rule out my attendance at church.
 If this was something I really wanted as a career, he said he was fine with it, and besides, I was airing religious programs on Sunday.

 The equipment at WAMY wasn’t exactly state of the art.
-So, if I had to be away from the control board for a while, I’d turn the modulation especially low in case a preacher got carried away with a hallelujah — loud enough to overpower the transmitter — and knock the station off the air.
+So, if I had to be away from the control board for a while, I’d turn the modulation especially low.
+A preacher might got carried away with a hallelujah — loud enough to overpower the transmitter — and knock the station off the air.

-After a Sunday morning of religious programming, I was always anxious to play some Rock ‘n’ Roll, and the only thing that stood in my way on this morning was one last live church service from The First Baptist of Amory.
+After a Sunday morning of religious programming, I was always anxious to play some Rock ‘n’ Roll.
+The only thing that stood in my way this morning was one last live church service from The First Baptist of Amory.

-Anxious as I was for the service to end, I forgot to remove the cable, meaning that my broadcast would be heard on the speaker in the church.
+Anxious for the service to end, I forgot to remove the cable, meaning the speaker would transmit my broadcast in the church.
 As was my luck, a funeral was to commence immediately after their service.

-The first thing the grievers heard was my over the top introduction of Jimmy Gilmer’s Sugar Shack kicking off the afternoon of Rock.
+The first thing the mourners heard was my over-the-top introduction of Jimmy Gilmer’s Sugar Shack kicking off the afternoon of Rock.
 Did I mention that my boss was in attendance at Amory’s First Baptist on this very morning?

-So, when the mourners at the funeral were serenaded with: “There’s a crazy little shack beyond the tracks . . .” my boss was none too happy, and his tone might have been harsher had he not been calling me from the pastor’s study.
+So, when the bereaved were serenaded with: “There’s a crazy little shack beyond the tracks . . .” my boss was none too happy.
+His tone might have been harsher had he not been calling me from the pastor’s study.
 I think he knew I got the message, and Mr. Boren never brought it up again.

 I sold advertising that allowed the replay (of games I’d announced) of Hatley High School Football games on WAMY.
-None of the larger schools had done that, and WAMY would have been their only source.
+None of the larger schools had done that; WAMY would have been their only source.

-I was popular at school, my grades were improving, and the girls were taking notice — calling me — wanting me to play records for them.
+I was popular at school, my grades were improving.
+And the girls were taking notice — calling me — and asking me to play records for them.

 Student Body President